Enrique Laguerre: Biography

 Laguerre studied at various universities, obtaining degrees in arts from the University of Puerto Rico and Columbia University.

 In 1924, he took courses on teaching in rural areas in the town of Aguadilla.
 The courses were taught by Carmen Gómez Tejera.
 After this, he taught from 1925 to 1988, both at the elementary school and university levels.

 Laguerre was known to use the pen-names of Tristán Ronda, Luis Urayoán, Motial and Alberto Prado, among others.
 Married for many years to the well-respected writer Luz V. Romero García, he also worked in many Puerto Rican publications before joining the staff of El Vocero.

+Laguerre was mentored by Antonio S. Pedreira.
+He published La llamarada in 1935, which featured the narrative style characteristic of American works, in reflection of his universalist philosophy.
+A second edition, with a prologue written by Pedreira, was published in 1939.

+On June 8, 1954, Laguerre was part of the Institute of Puerto Rican Culture’s (ICP) Board of Directors, remaining a member for several years.
+On March 23, 1973, Laguerre was once again voted into the ICP board, becoming its president in August of that year.

+In 1976, Laguerre served as one of the founders of the Center for Advanced Studies on Puerto Rico and the Caribbean (CEAPRC) at San Juan, later being recognized as an emertitus member.

 In 1998, his peers as well as former governors Rafael Hernández Colón and Luis A. Ferré, advocated for Laguerre to be considered for the Nobel Prize in Literature.
 Despite their efforts, Laguerre was not awarded the prestigious award.

-Laguerre was an emeritus member of the Center for Advanced Studies on Puerto Rico and the Caribbean.
+Laguerre was a prolific writer throughout his life and due to this, Obras Completas, which gathered three tomes worth of content, only features a small portion part of his work.

+The 1990s were a rough period in Laguerre's life, with several family members dying.
+These included his sister Petra in February 1997, his sister Asunción in December 1994 and his brother Ángel In June 1996.
+He still made some public appearances such as one in May 1996, where he received homage at PUCPR.
+The 1996 telephone book featured Laguerre along D. German Riefkohl and Isolina Ferré.
+In 1998, the Palacete de los Monreau from La Llamarada was featured.

 Enrique Laguerre died on June 16, 2005, at the age of 99.
 His body was buried on the grounds of the Palacete Los Moreau, an old hacienda restored as a museum, in his native town of Moca.